 - You will not (and will not allow any third party to) use "lsft" to track, collect, or upload any data that personally identifies an individual (such as a name, email address, or billing information), or other data which can be reasonably linked to such information by Google.

-- If you use a third party to measure local inventory ads, the information derived from users engaging with your ads on Google cannot be used by you nor by any other party for creating targeting segments, remarketing purposes, or performing any browser or device fingerprinting.
+- If you use a third party to measure local inventory ads or free local product listings, the information derived from users engaging with your ads or listings on Google cannot be used by you nor by any other party for creating targeting segments, remarketing purposes, or performing any browser or device fingerprinting.

 - You must be physically located in the country for which your ads are targeted.